Show more

 Passport Ranking Index: A Forger’s Dream

 The work done by the aforementioned three firms is much appreciated, and it indeed contains valuable information for travelers and departments of state alike.
 However, a passport shouldn’t be considered strong based on the number of countries it grants permission to enter only.
-In fact, passport ranking indexes aren’t just observed by ordinary citizens but by people with malicious intent.
+Passport ranking indexes aren’t just observed by ordinary citizens but by people with malicious intent.

 The equation here is simple.
 The higher a country’s travel document in this index, the more prestigious it becomes.
 This means that the passport will hold a certain level of authority as fewer people will question its authenticity since it originates from a trustworthy state.